Mariac7185/github-tutorial/README.md

     * Once we initialize git for version control in which we call it a repository
 *  Edit files
 *  Add files (to the stage)
-    *  We need to create the add command to just choose one
+    *  We need to create the add command

 ## Github